ppc64le/pyeco/README.md

 ### Installation using the IBM Power DevPI Repository

-IBM Power wheels are published as **suffix-free** builds (e.g. `2.2.6`) in addition to suffixed builds (e.g. `2.2.6+ppc64le1`, `2.2.6+ppc64le2`).
-The suffix-free wheel is a **fixed, stable build** that lets `uv` install without needing to know the exact suffix.
+IBM Power wheels are published as suffix-free builds (e.g. `2.2.6`) in addition to suffixed builds (e.g. `2.2.6+ppc64le1`, `2.2.6+ppc64le2`).
+The suffix-free wheel is a fixed, stable build that enables package managers such as uv to install the package using the canonical version (`2.2.6`) without requiring knowledge of the exact local-version suffix..
 See the [Wheel Versions and Suffixes](#-note-wheel-versions-and-suffixes) note in section 3 for full details.

-Use `--index` to set the IBM Power DevPI repository as the primary index. `uv` will check it first and fall back to PyPI for any packages not available there:

 ```bash
 uv pip install --index https://wheels.developerfirst.ibm.com/ppc64le/linux \